SAP-archive/teched2020-IIS360/exercises/ex1/README.md

 # Exercise 1 - Generating a Fiori elements app

 In this exercise, we will create an SAP Fiori elements application based on the given CAP service.
-For this we will make usage of the SAP Fiori Tools Application Generator.<br>
+For this we will make usage of the SAP Fiori Tools Application Generator.\
 We will consume our local CAP service and use the List Report Object Page floorplan.

 ## Exercise 1.1 Using the UI Generator